-President Chong Rae Park of UNIST often points to his rural roots in Gyeongsangnam-do when describing the values that shaped him.
-Although he graduated from Seoul National University and later worked there, he says his perspective was formed during his school years in the region.
-Today, his trademark work attire—a jacket bearing the UNIST logo— reflects his pride in leading a university that aims to drive innovation not only in academia but also across regional industry.
+President Chong Rae Park of UNIST often reflects on his rural upbringing in Gyeongsangnam-do when speaking about the values that shaped his leadership.
+Although he later studied and worked at Seoul National University, he says his worldview was deeply influenced by his early years in the region.
+Today, his signature jacket bearing the UNIST logo reflects both personal pride and a broader commitment—to lead a university that not only excels in research but also drives innovation across regional industries.

 Since assuming office, President Park has consistently advocated for ‘AI-driven innovation’ as a central strategy for UNIST. l Image Credit: Hello DD

-Through an interview with Daeduck Net, President Chong Rae Park outlined UNIST’s strategy to help modernize the manufacturing ecosystem of the Busan-Ulsan-Gyeongnam (BUG) region through AI technologies, while strengthening the university’s role as a catalyst for regional innovation.
+In an interview with Daeduck Net, President Park outlined UNIST’s strategy to accelerate the AI-based transformation of the Busan–Ulsan–Gyeongnam (BUG) region—one of Korea’s most significant industrial clusters—while strengthening the university’s role as a driver of regional innovation.

 Bridging Research and Industry through AI

-Since taking office, President Park has emphasized AI-driven innovation as a core strategy for UNIST.
-Located in Ulsan—Korea’s largest heavy industrial city and home to major automotive, shipbuilding, offshore engineering, and petrochemical industries—the university is uniquely positioned to support the digital transformation of these sectors.
+Since taking office, President Park has emphasized AI-driven innovation as a cornerstone of UNIST’s long-term strategy.
+Located in Ulsan—Korea’s largest heavy industrial city and home to major automotive, shipbuilding, offshore engineering, and petrochemical industries—the university occupies a unique position within the nation’s industrial ecosystem.

-President Park refers to this approach as the ‘Tech Bridge‘ strategy, which connects academic research capabilities with the practical needs of industry.
+President Park describes this approach as the ‘Tech Bridge‘ strategy, a framework designed to connect academic research capabilities with the practical needs of industry.

-“Ulsan possesses tremendous industrial assets through its national industrial complexes,” President Park said.
+“Ulsan possesses tremendous industrial assets through its national industrial complexes,” President Park explained.
 “By integrating AI technologies tailored to the region’s industrial strengths, we can significantly enhance the competitiveness of local industries.”

-UNIST’s research excellence is widely recognized internationally.
-In the 2025 Leiden Ranking, which evaluates the quality of scientific publications, UNIST ranked first among Korean universities for nine consecutive years.
-However, President Park believes the university must now focus on translating research excellence into broader societal impact.
+UNIST’s research excellence is already widely recognized internationally.
+In the 2025 CWTS Leiden Ranking, which evaluates the quality of scientific publications, UNIST ranked first among Korean universities for nine consecutive years.
+Yet, President Park believes the next phase of growth must focus on translating research leadership into broader societal and industrial impact.

 UNIST ranked No. 1 nationwide in the ‘2025 Leiden Ranking Traditional Edition,’ marking an unbroken nine-year steak. l Image Credit: CTWS Leiden Ranking

-Artificial intelligence is rapidly reshaping global manufacturing, and UNIST is expanding partnerships with industry leaders to support this transition.
+AI is rapidly reshaping global manufacturing, and UNIST is expanding partnerships with major industry leaders to support this transition.

 The university has launched a collaboration with HD Hyundai to develop AI technologies for the shipbuilding and maritime industries.
-It is also partnering with the Korea Hydro & Nuclear Power (KHNP) to apply AI technologies to improve operational intelligence across energy systems.
-These collaborations aim to integrate AI technologies into industrial operations, improving efficiency, safety, and productivity.
+It is also working with the Korea Hydro & Nuclear Power (KHNP) to apply AI technologies that enhance operational intelligence within energy systems.
+These partnerships aim to integrate advanced AI capabilities into industrial processes, improving efficiency, safety, and productivity.

 The MOU signing ceremony between UNIST and HD Hyundai Group took place at the HD Hyundai Global R&D Center (GRC) in Seongnam, Gyeonggi Province on November 20, 2025.

-To further strengthen collaboration between researchers and companies, UNIST launched the inaugural Ulsan Innovation Forum, a platform designed to bring together scientists, engineers, and industry leaders to explore AI-driven industrial transformation.
-The first forum was held successfully last year, with a second edition planned for this year.
+To further strengthen collaboration between academia and industry, UNIST established the Ulsan Innovation Forum, a platform designed to bring together scientists, engineers, and industry leaders to explore AI-driven industrial transformation.
+The inaugural forum was successfully held last year, with a second edition planned for this year.

 The inaugural ‘2025 Future Energy Innovation Forum’ in the Main Administration of UNIST on September 16, 2025.

-UNIST’s Tech Bridge strategy also focuses on supporting small and medium-sized enterprises (SMEs) within the regional supply chain.
+UNIST’s Tech Bridge strategy also places strong emphasis on supporting small and medium-sized enterprises (SMEs) across the regional supply chain.
+While Ulsan’s industrial ecosystem is built around major global corporations, many similar companies have historically had limited access to advanced research capabilities.

-To address this challenge, UNIST has opened its research infrastructure to industry partners through open laboratories for collaborative R&D, access to the UNIST Supercomputing Center, as well as the shared use of advanced research equipment and prototyping facilities.
-These resources provide companies with a one-stop platform for analysis, validation, prototype development, and commercialization.
+To address this gap, UNIST has opened its research infrastructure to industry partners through open laboratories for collaborative R&D, access to the UNIST Supercomputing Center, and shared use of advanced research equipment and prototyping facilities.
+Together, these resources provide companies with a one-stop platform for analysis, validation, prototype development, and commercialization.

-“In many cases, regional SMEs operate within large supply chains and have limited R&D capacity,” President Park explained.
-“Our goal is to become the brain that supports these companies—helping them adopt advanced technologies and innovate.”
+“In many cases, regional SMEs operate within large supply chains, yet lack their own R&D capacity,” President Park explained.
+“Our goal is for UNIST to serve as the intellectual engine that supports these companies, helping them adopt advanced technologies and drive innovation.”

 Expanding AI-Driven Innovation Across the Busan-Ulsan-Gyeongnam Region

-UNIST’s vision extends beyond Ulsan to the broader Busan–Ulsan–Gyeongnam region, which represents one of Korea’s largest manufacturing clusters.
+UNIST’s vision extends beyond Ulsan to the broader BUG region, which represents one of Korea’s largest and most strategically important manufacturing clusters.

-The university aims to serve as the central AI innovation hub for the southeastern region of Korea, helping regional industries adopt advanced technologies.
+The university aims to serve as the central hub for AI innovation in the southeastern region of Korea, enabling regional industries to adopt and integrate advanced technologies more rapidly.
 A key component of this strategy is the UNIST Novatus Graduate School, established in 2025 to provide advanced education for working professionals in emerging technologies.
+Through this, UNIST offers specialized training designed to help industry professionals apply AI directly within real industrial environments.

-“Our goal is to ensure that AI transformation spreads across the region and becomes a practical tool for industry, not just a concept,” President Park said.
+“Our goal is to ensure that AI transformation spreads across the region and becomes a practical tool for industry—not merely a concept,” President Park said.

 The opening ceremony for the Novatus Graduate School took place at the Pioneers Campus on September 3, 2025.